-Although covered elsewhere in this site, it seems useful to include a list of the villages that are extra special in the region, and have received the prestigious rating of 'most beautiful villages in France' rating.
+Although covered elsewhere in this site, it seems useful to include a list of the villages that are extra special in the region, and have received the prestigious 'most beautiful villages in France' rating.

 These villages have received the classification because of their exceptional setting and attractiveness, and all of them are particularly worth visiting during a trip to the Dordogne region.

 The Dordogne area is lucky to have such a large number of "most beautiful villages" and it is easy to visit several on the same day.

 In the Dordogne department